BlackLine (NASDAQ:BL) Releases FY 2022 Earnings Guidance

-BlackLine (NASDAQ:BL – Get Rating) last issued its earnings results on Thursday, May 5th.
-The technology company reported $0.01 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.08) by $0.09.
-The firm had revenue of $120.24 million during the quarter, compared to analyst estimates of $119.57 million.
-BlackLine had a negative net margin of 19.28% and a negative return on equity of 12.37%.
-The business’s revenue was up 21.6% on a year-over-year basis.
-During the same period in the previous year, the firm earned ($0.14) earnings per share.
-As a group, sell-side analysts predict that BlackLine will post -0.86 earnings per share for the current fiscal year.

-In other news, CTO Peter Hirsch sold 3,427 shares of the business’s stock in a transaction dated Tuesday, February 22nd.
-The stock was sold at an average price of $71.13, for a total transaction of $243,762.51.
-The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
-Also, Director Thomas Unterman sold 500 shares of the stock in a transaction that occurred on Tuesday, February 22nd.
-The shares were sold at an average price of $71.13, for a total transaction of $35,565.00.
+In other BlackLine news, Director Thomas Unterman sold 500 shares of the business’s stock in a transaction that occurred on Monday, May 2nd.
+The stock was sold at an average price of $66.82, for a total value of $33,410.00.
+Following the sale, the director now owns 45,801 shares in the company, valued at approximately $3,060,422.82.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, CTO Peter Hirsch sold 3,427 shares of the business’s stock in a transaction that occurred on Tuesday, February 22nd.
+The shares were sold at an average price of $71.13, for a total value of $243,762.51.
 The disclosure for this sale can be found here.
-Insiders sold a total of 4,927 shares of company stock worth $349,413 over the last 90 days.
+In the last 90 days, insiders have sold 4,927 shares of company stock worth $349,413.
 Company insiders own 9.71% of the company’s stock.

-A number of institutional investors have recently modified their holdings of the business.
+Several large investors have recently bought and sold shares of BL.
 Bank Julius Baer & Co.
-Ltd Zurich acquired a new position in shares of BlackLine in the fourth quarter valued at about $88,000.
-Advisors Asset Management Inc. boosted its position in BlackLine by 239.9% in the fourth quarter.
-Advisors Asset Management Inc. now owns 1,363 shares of the technology company’s stock valued at $141,000 after buying an additional 962 shares during the last quarter.
-Public Employees Retirement System of Ohio acquired a new position in BlackLine in the 4th quarter worth approximately $144,000.
-Mackenzie Financial Corp raised its position in BlackLine by 12.1% during the 1st quarter.
+Ltd Zurich acquired a new position in shares of BlackLine during the 4th quarter worth approximately $88,000.
+Advisors Asset Management Inc. lifted its position in shares of BlackLine by 239.9% during the 4th quarter.
+Advisors Asset Management Inc. now owns 1,363 shares of the technology company’s stock valued at $141,000 after acquiring an additional 962 shares during the period.
+Public Employees Retirement System of Ohio bought a new stake in shares of BlackLine during the 4th quarter worth $144,000.
+Mackenzie Financial Corp lifted its position in shares of BlackLine by 12.1% during the 1st quarter.
 Mackenzie Financial Corp now owns 3,069 shares of the technology company’s stock worth $225,000 after buying an additional 331 shares during the last quarter.
-Finally, Virtu Financial LLC acquired a new stake in BlackLine during the 4th quarter valued at approximately $253,000.
+Finally, Virtu Financial LLC bought a new stake in shares of BlackLine during the 4th quarter worth $253,000.

 BlackLine, Inc provides cloud-based solutions to automate and streamline accounting and finance operations worldwide.
 It offers financial close management solutions, such as account reconciliations that provides a centralized workspace for users to collaborate on account reconciliations; transaction matching that analyzes and reconciles high volumes of individual transactions; and task management to create and manage processes and task lists.